Open class dates available VIEW SCHEDULE

 Joe Kiceniuk was educated at University of Alberta and University of British Columbia and has technical training in electronics with over 40 years experience in electronic circuit construction, troubleshooting and service.
 Joe has a working knowledge of multiple programming languages and extensive experience with quality control in analytical systems.
 He has designed and built equipment and is the...

-• Matt Hawkins, Velco
+• Rick Farrington, Velco

 See Joe Kiceniuk CV